zoze10/prairie-dogs/README.md

 ### Project details
   1. Project name: prairie dogs!!!
   2. Project summary:
-  this is a website about all of the great things about prairie dogs.
+  This is a website about all of the great things about prairie dogs.
-    1. They are suuuuuuper cute
+    1. They are suuuuuuper cute.
-    2. Their squeal is like Eeeeeeeeeeeeee
+    2. Their squeal is like Eeeeeeeeeeeeee.
-    3. I love the way they repeatedly pop out of their holes
+    3. I love the way they repeatedly pop out of their holes.

   3. Project coordinator: